-Mexico school collapse: Rescuers in race to reach trapped girl
+Mexico earthquake: Rescuers race to free girl trapped at school

 "At this moment we know that at least one girl is alive inside," Vergara said.

-Workers are trying to reach the girl through two routes, he said.
-Soldiers, rescuers and medics didn't stop working despite the rain and the risk of the building's further collapse.
+Crews are trying to reach the girl through two routes, he said.
+Soldiers, rescuers and medics worked relentlessly, including some who said they had been there for 36 hours before being relieved.

+Intermittently Thursday, workers held up their fists -- a gesture for silence so they could listen for signs of life.
+New discoveries appeared to be minimal.
+As of early Thursday afternoon, no one had been rescued, and only one body -- that of a woman -- had been removed from the rubble.

-Shortly after a cloud of dust flew up from the site, rescuer Alberto Salinas made a public plea on Foro TV, asking for beams, pulleys and other materials to shore up the structure.
+Shortly after a cloud of dust flew up from the site early Thursday, rescuer Alberto Salinas made a public plea on Foro TV, asking for beams, pulleys and other materials to shore up the structure.
+The building's remains must be reinforced to prevent further collapse, Vergara said.

-"This is the spirit of us, of Mexico," volunteer Ivan Ramos of Mexico City said Wednesday night.
-"That's our community in general; it crosses classes -- if you are rich or poor -- and any other divide."
+Details of the rescuers' communications with the girl weren't immediately available, and seemingly contradictory information emerged.
+Vergara said the girl's precise location wasn't known, but Foro TV earlier reported that rescue teams had given her oxygen and water.

+Families of students who died there, meanwhile, were making funeral arrangements Thursday -- and sharing those plans with each other through a WhatsApp messaging group they had joined before the earthquake, said Marisol Alexander, a woman who lives near the school.

 Tuesday's quake turned dozens of buildings in central Mexico into dust and debris, killing at least 250 people, Mexico City Mayor Miguel Angel Mancera told Foro TV.

-President Enrique Peña Nieto has declared a national emergency following the quake.
-It was the second large seismic event to hit Mexico in 12 days, with an 8.1 magnitude earthquake killing nearly 100 people farther south on September 8.
+President Enrique Peña Nieto has declared a national emergency, and the country is observing three days of national mourning.
+Tuesday's quake came 12 days after a 8.1 magnitude earthquake hit farther south on September 8, killing nearly 100 people.

 An unaccounted number of people are staying at shelters around Mexico City after losing their homes.
 Schools have closed indefinitely, and millions remain without power.